Half of Young Cigarette Smokers Also Smoke Pot

 All those surveyed were between 18 and 25 years of age.
 Prior surveys seemed to indicate that only a third of daily smokers were also marijuana users.
 The researchers felt that the anonymity of the internet basis for the survey probably helped make the results more accurate.

-In surveys of families who want to help a loved one with addiction, Narconon has found that they simply want their loved ones to be happy, to enjoy life and to be productive Ð all qualities that are lost when a person becomes addicted.
-So these are Narconon objectives as well.
-The Narconon program, which is not NA has developed over the years to enable seven out of ten graduates to achieve these goals.
-When Narconon objectives are achieved, everyone wins.
+In surveys of families who want to help a loved one with addiction, Narconon has found that they simply want their loved ones to be happy, to enjoy life and to be productive—all qualities that are lost when a person becomes addicted.
+This is also the goal of the Narconon program.

-The Narconon program is composed of four phases of overall recovery.
-The program begins with a drug-free Withdrawal which uses nutritional supplements and special techniques to ease the pain and discomfort of withdrawal.
+The Narconon program begins with a drug-free withdrawal which uses nutritional supplements and special techniques to ease the pain and discomfort of withdrawal.
 The next step is the New Life Detoxification, a regimen of sauna, exercise and nutritional supplements designed to remove drug residues from the fatty tissues of the body.

-The drug-free student then does a series of unique exercises, called “objectives.”
+Next is a series of unique exercises, called Objectives.
 These help stably orient the student in the present, with his attention freed up from past moments of upset and difficulty.
 The final step consists of a series of Life Skill courses which enable the student to recover his (or her) own personal integrity that was lost in the addicted years.
 Learning problem-solving skills and being able to identify those who would be true friends and those whose association would lead to relapse are further essential skills for each person in recovery to acquire.

-For more than forty years, Narconon centers have been helping the addicted find lasting sobriety, even after decades of addiction to some of the worst drugs available.
+For more than fifty years, Narconon centers have been helping the addicted find lasting sobriety, even after decades of addiction to some of the worst drugs available.
 Narconon can help someone you care about to find a new life, too.
 It starts with the decision that recovery from addiction is possible.
-Then contact Narconon for the details on how this innovative program achieves its remarkable results.
-Call Narconon at 1-800-775-8750 today.
+Contact us to find out how to begin on the path to a new drug-free life.